-- Turn & talk in pairs: - What was the first time you noticed racial difference?
+- Talk in groups: - What was the first time you noticed racial difference?
 What meaning did you make of those differences? - What are some of the early messages you received about racial differences?
 Who taught you those messages? - How did these messages harm you?
 How did they harm others?